Mahe413/Academic-cv/content/event/example/index.md

 ---
-title: Example Talk
+title: Favourite Talk

-event: Hugo Blox Builder Conference
+event: Testing Talks Conference 2023 Sydney
 event_url: https://example.org

-location: Hugo Blox Builder HQ
+location: Sydney CBD
 address:
-  street: 450 Serra Mall
+  street: Buildign 23, Kent street
-  city: Stanford
+  city: Sydney
-  region: CA
+  region: NSW
-  postcode: '94305'
+  postcode: '2000'
-  country: United States
+  country: AUSTRALIA

-summary: An example talk using Hugo Blox Builder's Markdown slides feature.
+summary: Future-proofing your career in software testing.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'The speakers, Jason, Sam, and Alejandro, shared their insights on future-proofing your career in software testing.
+They emphasized continuous learning, a skills-based approach, and embracing emerging technologies.
+Personal branding and networking were also highlighted as essential for remaining employable in a changing market.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.